Development history of the Silverstone Circuit: Spectator traffic management

 Historically Silverstone has suffered traffic congestion on race days.
 This problem has been largely eliminated with the completion of the A43 Silverstone bypass, a dual-carriageway road just to the north of the circuit.
 When the race was moved to an April date in 2000, rainy conditions turned the fields used for car parking into mud baths, causing chaos for spectators trying to park.
 On F1 race day in 1999 there were some 4200 helicopter journeys made to Silverstone Heliport, which was the busiest airport in the UK on that day.

 Current circuit configurations

-Like many racing circuits around the world, Silverstone Circuit has a number of different layouts which offer differing lengths and complexity.
+Like many racing circuits around the world, the Silverstone Circuit has a number of different layouts which offer differing lengths and complexity.

 New Grand Prix Circuit: Length: 3.661 miles.
 Also known as the 'Arena Layout'.
 Took over as the primary circuit from 2010.
 Used for the British Grand Prix and MotoGP from 2010 onwards.

 Motorcycle Grand Prix Circuit: Length: 3.666 miles.
 Used for the British motorcycle Grand Prix from 2010 onwards, and World Superbike in 2010–2013.
 In 2011–2012, international pits were also used for motorcycle races.

 National Circuit: Length: 1.640 miles.
 Used by the British Superbike Championship since 2018.

 International Circuit: Length: 1.851 miles.
 Previously known as 'South Circuit'.

 Stowe Circuit: Length: 1.080 miles.